Skip to Main Content

 Call Number: KFO 30 .P3 Reserve

 (Available for use in the Library only).
+Also available on Lexis on the Franklin County Law Library public computers.

 Attorneys with a Franklin County Law Library card may check out these books.
 Other members of the public may use them in the Franklin County Law Library.